SublimeText/Helium/README.md

 ===

 Hermes is a package for Sublime Text 3, which provides in-editor code execution and autocomplete in interaction with Jupyter kernels.
 The concept of an editor extension communicating Jupyter kernels is inspired by @nteract's splendid Atom package [Hydrogen](https://github.com/nteract/Hydrogen).
-However, I still love ST3 too so much that implements this package:)
+I want something like it in Sublime Text 3, too.

-Any feedback is highly welcome, though currently I don't have any stipulated policy to contribute.
+Any feedback is highly welcome.
+I hope this package will help your life with ST3!

 ![Introduction image](raw/images/README/intro.png)